nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add shopping` <br> Adds a floating task named revision test which has not specify the start and end date

 #### Deleting a task : `delete`
-Deletes a specific task with the same input task name from the to-do list.<br>
+Deletes a specific task with the same input task name or index from the to-do list.<br>
-Format: `delete TASK_NAME`
+Format: `delete TASK_NAME` or `delete INDEX`

 Examples:
 * `delete meeting`<br>
   Deletes `meeting` task.
+* `delete 1`
+  Deletes the first task in the to-do list.

 #### Listing all persons : `list`
 Shows a list of tasks and events in the todo list.<br>